-Pei-Hsuan Wang received her BA from Macalester College, MN and her MFA from Cranbrook Academy of Art, MI, USA.
+Pei-Hsuan Wang holds a BA from Macalester College, MN and an MFA from Cranbrook Academy of Art, MI, USA.

 Wang lives and works between Asia and the United States.
-She was resident at International Studio and Curatorial Program (iscp) in New York and Asia Culture Center in Gwangju, South Korea, 2018.
-She will be a guest resident at the Rijksakademie, Amsterdam in 2019.
+She was resident at International Studio & Curatorial Program, New York (2018), Asia Culture Center, Gwangju, Korea (2018), and guest resident at the Rijksakademie, Amsterdam, Netherlands (2019).